kadsat/kadsat/README.md

 - 👋 Hi, I’m @kadsat
-- 👀 I’m interested in learning about practical examples using IoT
+- 👀 I’m interested in advancing my skills
-- 🌱 I’m currently learning DevOps, Python, RaspberryPi, Electronics
-- 💞️ I’m looking to collaborate on real life IoT projects
-- 📫 How to reach me kadsat@gmail.com

 <!---
 kadsat/kadsat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.